amitgil-github/MachineLearningCoursera/README.md

 # MachineLearningCoursera
-More data can be found in the PDF as well as in the following link: http://amitgil-github.github.io/MachineLearningCoursera/
+More data can be found in the PDF (RECOMMENDED) as well as in the following link: http://amitgil-github.github.io/MachineLearningCoursera/